University of West Alabama: Academics

 Degrees in each academic college and division are awarded at the Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Master's degree and Educational specialist levels.
 Students are awarded an Associate degree from the Ira D. Pruitt School of Nursing.
 Upon graduation from the University of West Alabama, students may choose to earn a Bachelor's degree in nursing through a partnership with the University of Alabama.

 Campus

 The University of West Alabama is a single-campus university located in the heart of downtown Livingston on U.S. Highway 11.
 The campus is on the western border of Alabama.
-Larger cities close by include Meridian (30 minutes), Tuscaloosa (50 minutes), and Birmingham.
+Larger cities close by include Meridian, Tuscaloosa, and Birmingham.
 The small population in the city of Livingston and Southern hospitality give UWA its small-town atmosphere that many students come to appreciate.
 The 600 acre UWA campus includes nature trails, a 54 acre lake, and sculptures.
 Recent campus beautification projects have enhanced the natural beauty that can be found on campus.